anviljs/anvil.output/README.md

 **output structure**

   /lib
     | a.js
     | b.css
     | c.html
     | - subdir
       | d.js
       | e.css
       | f.html

-/output
+  /site
     | a.js
     | b.css
     | c.html
     | - subdir
       | d.js
       | e.css
       | f.html

 ## Additional Copy Control
+You can further control what build files get copied to where using an object to control output.

+In the object format, the full property can be a single string or a list of strings for full output behavior as described previously.

-You can further control what build files get copied to where using the "anvil.output": { "copy": {} } build option.
-The copy property is a hash where the key is a minimatch (glob) format of the files to be copied and the value is a path or paths to copy all matched files to.
+The partial property is a hash where the key is a minimatch (glob) format of the files to be copied and the value is a path or paths to copy all matched files to.

 ### Example Source Structure

   /src
     | a.js
     | b.css
     | c.html
     | - subdir
       | d.js
       | e.css
       | f.html

 ### Build File 1
 '''
 {
-	"anvil.output": {
+	"output": {
-		"copy": {
+		"parital": {
 			"**/*.js": "js"
 		}
 	}